+What should be done in case of accidents or hazards?

+What do our employees have to do just after starting a new project?

+How do we evaluate risk at work?

+Who is the overall responsible for safety at work?

+Do you know the emergency plan for your workplace?

+Are the emergency exits marked OK?

-Do the employees have the right personal
+Do the employees have the right personal protective equipment?

-protective equipment?

 Do the employees have the right tools?

 Are the tools marked and checked?

 Is a first aid kit available at the workplace?

-Is the fire-fighting equipment at the workplace?

-Env ironı ment
+Isthefire-fightingequipmentattheworkplace?

+Envir onm ent t

-What is the environmental policy in the Eryk Group?
+What is the environmental policy in Eryk?

-What are the environmental goals in the Eryk Group?
+What are the environmental goals in Eryk?

 Is the recycling system working?

 Are the chemical substances stored OK?

 Do the employees have safety data sheets for chemical substances?

 Do the employees know the rules of the eco-driving?

 Is the smoking policy known?

 CSR

 Are the CSR core values known?

 Have you ever experienced any case of law violation while working in Eryk?

 Approval of audit (date, init.):

-L

-Prepared by: NJ Date: 06.02.2020 Accepted by: LK Date: 06.02.2020
+Prepared by: NJ Accepted by: LK Controlled by: NJ Date: 06.02.2020 Date: 06.02.2020 Date: 06.02.2020